getkyo/kyo/README.md

 // prints kyo.ios$IOs$$anon$2@6cd8737
 ```

-Given this characteristic, recursive computations need to either use `Loops` or introduce an effect suspension, like `IOs`, to ensure the evaluation is stack safe.
+Given this characteristic, recursive computations need to either use `Loops`, introduce an effect suspension like `IOs`, or leverage `Defers` in pure code to ensure the evaluation is stack safe.

 ```scala
 import kyo._